A fire at a wedding hall in northern Iraq has killed around 100 people and injured 150

 The United Nations’ mission to Iraq offered its condolences over the blaze as well, describing its staff as “shocked and hurt by the huge loss of life and injuries” in the blaze.

-Interior Ministry spokesman Saad Maan in a video from the wedding venue said that the primary forensic report described a “lack of safety and security measures” at the venue.
+Interior Ministry spokesman Saad Maan said that the primary forensic report described a “lack of safety and security measures” at the venue.
 Iraqi security forces arrested nine workers at the venue as part of their investigation, said Abdullah Al-Jabouri, a security official who heads the Nineveh Operations Command.

+One of the owners of the venue, Choony Naboo, declined to comment when contacted by the AP.
+“I can’t talk right now, I’m very busy,” he said before hanging up.

 Civil defense officials quoted by the Iraqi News Agency described the wedding hall’s exterior as decorated with a highly flammable type of “sandwich panel” cladding that is illegal in the country.